 OBJECTIVE Managing and mitigating effects on known occurrences of endangered and threatened species.
-INDICATOR Annual review of NSDLF's Significant Species and Habitats Database and other species status lists. and Habitats D omplete annual review of NSDLF's Significant Species and Habitats Database, and other species status lists, and applement appropriate management activities where 2020 Update The Significant Habitat database was last updated in 2018 by the provincial Department of Lands & Forestry and provided to PHP to be used in forest management planning activities.
-The 2018 Significant Habitat database maintained by NSDLF contains 31,028 ha of significant species habitats potentially affected by forest management activities on PHP's landbase.
-The areas identified in the 2018 data are categorized into the following: Deer Wintering Migratory Bird 260 ha Moose Wintering 5,658 ha Species at Risk 3,127 ha Species of Concern 1,567 ha Other Habitat 1,091 ha These data are used in operational planning and is reviewed by NSDLF during the harvest approval process.
+INDICATOR Annual review of NSDNRR's Significant Species and Habitats Database and other species status lists.
+TARGET Complete annual review of NSDNRR's Significant Species and Habitats Database, and other species status lists, and implement appropriate management activities where necessary. s None allowed 2021 Update Migratory Bird Moose Wintering Species at Risk Species of Concern al Department of Natural Resources & sed in forest management planning atabase maintained by NSDNRR habitats potentially affected by forest

+These data are used in operational planning and is reviewed by NSDNRR during the harvest approval process.
 Other species status and appropriate management strategies have been incorporated into PHP's High Conservation Value Forest (HCVF) Assessment Report.